Ottawa Permits & Building Codes | 21 views |

 Answer from Construction Brain

-Yes, handymen can legally do many types of renovation work in Ottawa, but there are important limitations based on licensing requirements and permit regulations.
+Yes, handymen can legally do certain renovation work in Ottawa, but there are strict limitations based on the type of work and permit requirements.

 Ready to Start Your Project?